Culture of New Zealand: Māori cuisine

 Māori cuisine was historically derived from that of tropical Polynesia, adapted for New Zealand's colder climate.
 Key ingredients included kūmara (sweet potato), fern root, taro, birds and fish.
-Food was cooked in hāngi (earth ovens) and roasted, and in geothermal areas was boiled or steamed using natural hot springs and pools.
+Food was cooked in hāngī (earth ovens) and roasted, and in geothermal areas was boiled or steamed using natural hot springs and pools.
 Various means of preserving birds and other foods were also employed.
 Before the arrival of European settlers, Māori did not drink alcoholic beverages.

 Following the arrival of British settlers, the Māori adopted many of their foods, especially pork and potatoes, the latter of which transformed the Māori agricultural economy.
 Many traditional food sources became scarce as introduced predators dramatically reduced bird populations, and forests were cleared for farming and timber.
 Traditional seafoods such as toheroa and whitebait were over-harvested.
 Present day Māori cuisine is a mixture of Māori tradition, 19th century British cookery, and contemporary dishes.
-In everyday life the two foods of Māori origin are "the boil up" (meat and vegetables boild in a broth and sometimes thickened with flour), and the hāngi which is associated with special occasions.
+In everyday life the two foods of Māori origin are "the boil up" (meat and vegetables boiled in a broth and sometimes thickened with flour), and the hāngī which is associated with special occasions.

 Pākehā cuisine

 Since the majority of Pākehā are of British descent, Pākehā cuisine is heavily influenced by British cuisine.
-During the 19th century, a major difference between British and New Zealand cuisine was that meat was more readily available to all social classes in New Zealand.
-A meat-rich remains a part of Pākehā culture, although red meat consumption has dropped in the last few decades.
-Savoury pies, which may be filled with meat or fish, sausage rolls, and fish and chips are popular, as are roasts.
-Pākehā are also fond of sweet foods such as biscuits, cakes, slices and pavlova.

 In recent decades international cuisine, including Chinese and Indian, has become popular, and as in many other countries 'foodie' culture has emerged.
 New Zealand chefs such as Peter Gordon played a major part in the creation of fusion cuisine.

 Café culture has grown to be a major element of New Zealand cuisine.
 Cafés and a high standard of espresso coffee making have become common throughout the country.

-Other cuisines

-New Zealanders increasingly come from a variety of ethnic backgrounds, and many immigrants to New Zealand have tried to reproduce their native cuisines or national dishes in New Zealand.
-International restaurants have served as community meeting places and have also given other New Zealanders a chance to try different cuisines.